-\$300 total prize money provided by Ford County Fair Assoc.
+\$200 total prize money provided by Ford County Fair Assoc.
 Traveling plaque provided by Pride Ag Resources.)
-Samples will be collected at the following elevators in Ford County off the truck during harvest: Pride Ag Resources - Dodge City, Howell, Ford/Kingsdown elevators, Ensign, and Saddle Road elevators; Alliance Ag - Wright, Spearville and Wilroads elevators; and Offerle Co-op - Bellefont, Bucklin & Offerle elevators; Minneola Co-op - Bloom & Minneola elevators.
+Samples will be collected at the following elevators in Ford County off the truck during harvest: Pride Ag Resources - Dodge City, Howell, Ford/Kingsdown elevators, Ensign, and Saddle Road elevators; Alliance Ag - Wright, Spearville, Minneola, Bloom, and Wilroads elevators; and Offerle Co-op - Bellefont, Bucklin & Offerle elevators.
 All entries must have been grown in Ford County.
-Information cards will be filled out that day with the producer's name, field I.D., and variety on it.
-After harvest, Official Crop Data forms will be sent to each intended participant and are to be filled out and returned to the Ford County Extension Office no later than July 17, 2022.
+Information cards will be filled out at time of sample's collection with the producer's name, field I.D., and variety on it.
+After harvest, Official Crop Data forms will be sent to each intended participant and are to be filled out and returned to the Ford County Extension Office no later than July 17, 2023.

-- Crop Data forms are to be turned into the Extension Office no later than 4:30 p.m., July 17.
-Varieties without data cards will not be judged. - All wheat exhibits shall be produced during the current year in Ford County. - All exhibits shall be of COMBINE RUNS ONLY, samples shall consist of approximately 3 pounds of wheat collected at the cooperating elevators. - 4.
-ANY ENTRY THAT HAS BEEN HAND PICKED OR SCREENED WILL BE DISQUALIFIED. - Limitation of entries: Each operator is limited to one (1) for each variety of wheat grown on exhibitor's farm.
+- 1. Crop Data forms are to be turned into the Extension Office no later than 4:30 p.m., July 17.
+Varieties without data cards will not be judged. - 2.
+All wheat exhibits shall be produced during the current year in Ford County. - 3.
+All exhibits shall be of COMBINE RUNS ONLY, samples shall consist of approximately 3 pounds of wheat collected at the cooperating elevators. - 4.
+ANY ENTRY THAT HAS BEEN HAND PICKED OR SCREENED WILL BE DISQUALIFIED. - 5.
+Limitation of entries: Each operator is limited to one (1) for each variety of wheat grown on exhibitor's farm.
 Landlord may enter if tenant DOES NOT. - 6.
 The decision of the judges will be final-no appeals will be considered. - 7.
 Premiums and ribbons will be awarded for 1st through 3rd places for each class.
 In case of a tie, premiums will be added together and divided by the number of entrants tying. - 8.
-A plaque of the overall winner will be presented on Monday, July 25th at 6:15 p.m. prior to premium auction.
+A plaque of the overall winner will be presented on Monday, July 24th at 6:15 p.m. prior to premium auction.
 This plaque will be provided by Pride Ag Resources and will be displayed with winner's name and variety for each year.
-The plaque will be displayed at the co-op where the winning variety was delivered. - Top 3 entries in each class will be transported to the Kansas State Fair in September.
+The plaque will be displayed at the co-op where the winning variety was delivered. - 9.
+Top 3 entries in each class will be transported to the Kansas State Fair in September.
 The Grand Champion will represent Ford County in the Kansas State Fair Market Wheat Show Sweepstakes.

-SAMPLES WILL BE JUDGED ON THE FOLLOWING CRITERIA:

-Protein 225 points
+SAMPLES WILL BE JUDGED ON THE FOLLOWING CRITERIA: Protein 225 points Test Weight 200 points

 Test Weight 200 points

 Dockage 200 points

 Shrunken or Broken 100 points

 Variety Selection 250 points

 Completeness of Crop Data Card 25 points

 TOTAL ALL CRITERIA 1,000 points